[Last updated: 1 February 2026, unless otherwise noted]

 - In addition, it will be judged on whether it undermines public interests and the protection of investors.

-- At least five years has elapsed since its listing on a recognized overseas securities market.
+- At least five years have elapsed since its listing on a recognized overseas securities market.

 - The business performance must satisfy all the following:

-- Sales: At least KRW 2 trillion (approximately US$1.54 billion) for the latest business year and at least KRW 1 trillion (approximately US$0.77 billion) on average for the most recent three business years.
+- Sales: At least KRW 2 trillion (approximately US$1.38 billion) for the latest business year and at least KRW 1 trillion (approximately US$0.69 billion) on average for the most recent three business years (if a business year is shorter than one year, it shall be deemed to be three years; the same shall apply to the case below).

-- Profitability: The income before tax from continuing operations must be at least KRW 300 billion (approximately US$231 million) for the latest business year, and the sum of income before tax from continuing operations for the latest three business years must be at least KRW 700 billion (approximately US$539 million).
+- Profitability: The income before tax from continuing operations must be at least KRW 300 billion (approximately US$207 million) for the latest business year, and the sum of income before tax from continuing operations for the latest three business years must be at least KRW 700 billion (approximately US$483 million).

-Meanwhile, in addition to the criteria described above, a listing applicant for the KOSDAQ Market seeking a primary or secondary listing must:
+Meanwhile, a listing applicant for the KOSDAQ Market seeking a primary or secondary listing must:

 - Demonstrate its ability to survive as a going concern, considering such matters as business, financial condition, technological prowess and growth potential, and operating environment.